Snopzer/fwa-cms/README.md

-FWA CMS Demo Application

-Software's are required to Run FWA CMS Application

-1. Technology : PHP 5+
-2. Database : mySQL
-3. Server : Apache
-4. Browser : IE,Firefox,Chrome

-Instuction to Use FWA CMS Application
+FWA CMS Application
+	Create your own Blog, Corporate Website in Minutes, Try FWACMS Now.

+How to install FWACMS
+  Download FWACMS
+    The latest version of FWACMS can be downloaded from the SNOPZER website (recommended)

+  Upload files to your server
+    Upload to your web server established and the FWACMS archive extracted.
+We will now use File Transfer Protocol (FTP) client to upload   these uncompressed files to a web server.

-Run Install.php File
+  Run automatic installer
-Fill the Requreired Database configuration Files. and login Details That`t it.
+   Goto the FWACMS location and it will install automatically.

+Requirements
+These are minimum requirements needed so that FWACMS can be installed and work properly.

+	Web Server (Apache suggested)
+	PHP (at least 5.4)
+	Database (MySQLi suggested)

 	If you have any Queries or Issues or Complement write us : info@snopzer.com

 Cheers.
 Snopzer.com